Glenn-v-W/nlp-ue4/README.md

 That may sound like a lot, so you can also watch this video for a quick summary of the plugin's features!

-[sorry no video yet!]
+[INSERT VIDEO HERE]

 ## Troubleshooting

 ### command window pops up on first begin play

 On first play, the plugin adds modules to the python virtual environment.
 This may take a few minutes depending on internet connectivity.

-### issues with h5py

-Make sure you have the newest version of the Tensorflow / Python Unreal Plugins

 ### the NaturalLanguageComponent does not complete training
 Wait for a few minutes before pressing play again.
 Python modules are being installed in the background, just be patient!